patriciaalonso100/Resumen.es/README.md

 # Resumen.es
 Web application for acquiring summaries of books.
-Used Java in Spring Boot and H2 database.
+Used Spring Boot and H2 database.